 Let’s say that your company invented a specific type of brakes with sensors.
 With usage-based billing, you could charge for every time drivers use the brakes.

-It’s a great fit for telematics use cases, insurance and lots of other ventures as well.
+It’s a great fit for telematics Applications, insurance and lots of other ventures as well.
 In the old days, usage-based billing used to be quite complex and only reserved for huge businesses.
 Nowadays, other industries are taking advantage of it, mainly thanks to breakthroughs in platform accessibility, customer support, invoicing, subscription management and automated billing.

 Challenges With Usage-Based Pricing